Go directly to content

 Find answers among our frequently asked questions and best advice, so you can get the salary you deserve.

-Young Tekna members usually have strong salary growth
+Young Tekna members typically experience strong salary growth

 Anders Kvam

-SHOULD INCREASE: Anders Kvam explains that Tekna members’ salaries increase a lot at the start of their career.
+SHOULD INCREASE: Anders Kvam explains that Tekna members typically see significant salary growth in the first years of their careers.
 Photo: Mikkel Moe.

 Related articles